General Dental Treatment

 Fissure Sealants: Preventative Treatment

-Fissure sealants are a preventive dental treatment to reduce the risks of tooth decay.
+Fissure sealants are a preventive dental treatment to reduce tooth decay risks.
 Children and teenagers need sealants as they are more prone to dental cavities.

 Fissure sealants are a safe way of protecting teeth from tooth decay.
 A sealant is a protective coating applied to the biting surface of your back teeth.
 The sealant forms a hard shield that keeps food and bacteria from getting into the tiny grooves in the teeth and causing tooth decay.

-It is a quick and painless dental procedure that requires no drilling or injections.
+It is a quick, painless dental procedure requiring no drilling or injections.
 It can be completed in a single visit to the dentist.
-It does depend on how many seals you might need, but it usually takes about 30 to 60 minutes.
+It depends on how many seals you might need, but it usually takes 30 to 60 minutes.

 Children should get sealants on their permanent molars as soon as the teeth appear before decay attacks the teeth.
 Dental sealants are recommended for children and teenagers as they are more likely to develop dental cavities.
 Adults who don’t have tooth decay or fillings can also benefit from sealants.

-You can brush your teeth after getting fissure sealant, but it is preferable to use a soft or medium tooth brush.
-It is important that you avoid things that can weaken your sealants such as ice, hard sweets and certain other foods that can scratch or damage the sealant.
+You can brush your teeth after getting fissure sealant, but using a soft or medium toothbrush is preferable.
+You must avoid things that can weaken your sealants.
+These include ice, hard sweets and certain other foods that can scratch or damage the sealant.

 The Cost: